HackCU/pages/_pages/guide/sponsor.md

 ---
 layout: base
 title: Sponsor guide
-description: Sponsor guide for HackCU Episode IV
+description: Sponsor guide for HackCU Episode V
 ---

-HackCU is truly honored to have you sponsor HackCU IV this year!
+HackCU is truly honored to have you sponsor HackCU V this year!
 This event would not be possible or as successful without you.
 Because of your contribution, you will be helping students work on projects, learn a completely new technology, and come up with great ideas.
 Students have 24 hours to work on a project of their choice, and HackCU gives students the resources, space, and time to create something amazing.

 ---